 To avoid superfluous computation steps and to apply programming techniques of modern functional languages, nested expressions are evaluated lazily, i.e., the leftmost outermost function call is primarily selected in a computation step.
-Due to the presence of free variables in expressions, this function call may have a free variable at an argument position where a value is demanded by the left-hand sides of the function's rules (a value is demanded by an argument position of the left-hand side of some rule, if the left-hand side has a constructor at this position, i.e., in order to apply the rule, the actual value at this position must be the constructor).
+Due to the presence of free variables in expressions, an expression may have a free variable at a position where a value is demanded.
+A value is demanded in an argument of a function call if the left-hand side of some rule has a constructor at this position, i.e., in order to apply the rule, the actual value at this position must be the constructor.
+A value is also demanded in case expressions (see Section 5.3) or in arguments of external functions (see Section 9), in particular, in the primitive operation ensureNotFree (see Section 5.5).
 In this situation there are two possibilities to proceed:

-- 1. Delay the evaluation of this function call until the corresponding free variable is bound (this corresponds to the residuation principle which is the basis of languages like Escher [31, 32], Le Fun [2], Life [1], NUE-Prolog [40], or Oz [46]).
-In this case, the function is called rigid. - 2.
-(Non-deterministically) instantiate the free variable to the different values demanded by the left-hand sides and apply reduction steps using the different rules (this corresponds to nar-rowing principle which is the basis of languages like ALF [20], Babel [37], K-Leaf [17], LPG [8], or SLOG [16]).
-In this case, the function is called flexible.
+1. Delay the evaluation of this expression until the corresponding free variable is bound (this corresponds to the residuation principle which is the basis of languages like Escher [33, 34], Le Fun [2], Life [1], NUE-Prolog [41], or Oz [47]).

+2. If the value is demanded by the left-hand sides of some defined function, (non-deterministically) instantiate the free variable to the different values required by these left-hand sides and apply reduction steps using the different rules (this corresponds to narrowing principle which is the basis of languages like ALF [22], Babel [39], K-Leaf [19], LPG [10], or SLOG [18]).